-Melissa has represented individuals in the Southern and Eastern Districts of New York and in the Southern District of Florida in criminal investigations and prosecutions brought under a broad array of federal criminal statutes including RICO, health care fraud, securities fraud, mail and wire fraud schemes, conspiracy offenses, tax offenses, government contracting fraud, money laundering, access device fraud, identity theft, fish and wildlife offenses, terrorism charges, Bank Secrecy Act violations, obstruction of justice charges, and narcotics trafficking.
+Melissa has represented individuals in criminal investigations and prosecutions brought under a broad array of federal criminal statutes including RICO, health care fraud, securities fraud, mail and wire fraud schemes, conspiracy offenses, tax offenses, government contracting fraud, money laundering, access device fraud, identity theft, fish and wildlife offenses, terrorism charges, Bank Secrecy Act violations, obstruction of justice charges, and narcotics trafficking.
 Melissa has also represented individuals before the Second Circuit Court of Appeals on various complex criminal matters.
 In addition to her white-collar defense practice, Melissa routinely represents individuals in regulatory investigations and proceedings, particularly by the Securities & Exchange Commission and FINRA.

 Melissa has been named a “Rising Star” by Super Lawyers in the field of white collar criminal defense in New York City for four consecutive years.
 She is fluent in Spanish.

 White Collar Defense

 Internal Corporate Investigations

 Represented hedge fund portfolio manager in 2-week trial prosecuted by the SDNY on securities fraud charges, alleging that client mismarked securities of a multibillion dollar hedge fund.

 Represented individual charged with fraud and bank bribery related to an online Bitcoin exchange at trial and on appeal.